You’re still a loser, because you lack wisdom.

 But I digress.

-Thus the idea of me dropping out and pursuing entrepreneurship (money) was born.
+And thus the idea of me dropping out and pursuing entrepreneurship (money) was born.
 It lingered in my mind for months and months, until I was eventually sitting there the last 2 days in my exams hall and decided not to write anything.
 2 exams I left almost completely empty, thereby throwing away my entire academic career since I was 5 years old.

 In the picture below is what I had written instead to my teacher.